The Importance of Sleep:

 Take ZMX before bed.

 Take a Zinc, Magnesium and Vitamin B6 formula to help you drift off. this formula has been shown to help you fall asleep easier. it also reportedly causes a noticeable increase in the likelihood of dreaming, more specifically experiencing a vivid dream.
 ZMX has also been shown to help manage the bodies regulation of hormones.
 The only potential downside is that due to your deeper sleep you may find it more difficult to fully wake up in the morning.
 The temptation to lie back down and close your eyes can be overwhelming.
+We also incorporate a blend of Zinc and Magnesium into our night time protein.

 Take 5HTP before bed.